ReviewMyContract.aiReview My Contract

 *Procedural unconscionability* concerns the circumstances under which the agreement was formed: Was there unequal bargaining power?
 Was the clause presented as non-negotiable (take-it-or-leave-it)?
 Was the clause buried in fine print?
 Was the party given an opportunity to understand what they were signing?
 Arbitration clauses in consumer and employment contracts are almost always procedurally unconscionable to some degree — they are adhesion contracts, presented on a take-it-or-leave-it basis, often in small print with no opportunity for negotiation.

 *Substantive unconscionability* concerns the actual terms: Are the terms so one-sided that they are oppressive?
 Do they effectively deny one party a meaningful remedy while preserving full remedies for the other?
-The clause quoted above illustrates extreme substantive unconscionability: the company chooses the arbitrator; the initiating party (almost always the claimant) pays all costs; class actions are waived; there is no review.
-Courts have invalidated provisions very similar to this.
+The clause quoted above illustrates extreme substantive unconscionability: the company chooses the arbitrator; the initiating party pays all costs; class actions are waived; there is no review.

 The Sliding Scale.
 Most jurisdictions apply a sliding scale: the greater the substantive unconscionability, the less procedural unconscionability is required to trigger the doctrine (and vice versa).
 A clause with modest procedural unconscionability (standard take-it-or-leave-it terms) but extreme substantive unconscionability (company-selected arbitrator, all costs on claimant, extremely short filing period) may still be invalidated.